chadoh/react-quizzical/README.md

       "set": "color"
     }

-This will display a text box, and when the user fills it in, their answer will be set to the variable `color`, which can then be used later in the Question Set or in the Event Template like this:
+This will display a text box, and when the user fills it in, their answer will be set to the variable `color`, which can then be used later in the `questions` or in the `template` like this:

     {
       "ask": "What do you think liking {{color}} says about you to other people?",